Kuzuri247/plator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+Distributed under the Apache 2.0 License.
+See LICENSE for more information.